What is a Steam Trap and the different types

 The most common issue is leakage of the steam trap.
 When this happens steam can be seen to be flashing from the steam trap.
 There could also be small leaks which can only be detected using an ultrasonic vibration detector or thermal imaging.

 Besides being a health hazard, even a small leak could potentially lead to thousands of dollars in energy loss over time.
 For example, if we take a thermodynamic steam trap at 3 bar steam, the financial loss per year due to leaking steam could look like this:

 Plugged / Choked Traps

-Steam Trap Energy Audit
+Steam Trap Inspection Survey

 Techmatic performs scheduled steam trap survey to check all the steam traps periodically and ensure that all traps are in proper working conditions.
 We use the ultrasonic vibration, thermal imaging and stethoscope methods to check for leaks.
 Based on this data, the steam loss can be calculated using a software.